cakephp/docs/en/appendices/4-0-migration-guide.rst

 * The ``_serialize``, ``_jsonOptions`` and ``_jsonp`` special view variables of
   ``JsonView`` are
-  now deprected.
+  now deprecated.
 Instead you should use ``viewBuilder()->setOption($optionName, $optionValue)`` to set these options.
 * The ``_serialize``, ``_rootNode`` and ``_xmlOptions`` special view variables of
   ``XmlView`` are
-  now deprected.
+  now deprecated.
 Instead you should use ``viewBuilder()->setOption($optionName, $optionValue)`` to set these options.

 Breaking Changes